FormantIO/formant/README.md

 #### Streams

 Streams are defined by a `toml` array.
 Each Stream is prefixed with a `[[streams]]` identifier.

-You are limited to 20 streams per agent.
-Streams with invalid configuration or in excess of the limit will not be accepted.
+Streams managed by a Figure source (such as the Figure ROS Node or Figure Watcher) must be defined in the configuration file.

+Streams produced by a custom source will be created dynamically.

-The agent will throttle high-frequency data streams to 5Hz.
+In both cases, the agent will support a maximum of 20 total streams.
+It automatically throttles high-frequency streams to 5Hz.
+It can accept datapoints up to 4MB

 #### Basic Stream